Valdiralita/RawCraft/README.md

 ## Texture Packs

-If you provide a "terrain.png" file in the same directory as RawCraft.exe, it will be used.
+If you provide a "terrain.png" file in the "Content" directory, it will be used.
 If you do not, RawCraft will attempt to extract one from your Minecraft installation.
 If it fails to find your Minecraft install, and you do not provide terrain.png yourself, RawCraft will fail to launch.